AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 **Figure 9**: The above photograph shows the Prototype 1 reactor labeled with subteam members' names and with the appropriate influent (white) and effluent (red) tape labels.
 The Prototype 1 reactor contains a silica sand bed (indicated with a green circle in the figure).

 The Prototype 1 reactor contains 70 mL of silica sand, measured with a graduated cylinder.
 The subteam chose the 70 mL volume such that when the sand bed fluidized, it would not expand to be larger than the reactor.
-Dividing that volume of sand by the cross-sectional area of the reactor, which we determined to be 4.811 cm$^2$ (shown in the Results & Analysis section), resulting in the height of the sand bed in the reactor being 15 cm; this is much less than the height of the reactor.
+Dividing 70 mL by the cross-sectional area of the reactor, which was determined to be 4.811 cm$^2$ (described in the Results & Analysis section), shows the height of the sand bed in the reactor to be 15 cm, much less than the reactor's height.

 The subteam mounted the reactor above a table, attached to an 80 20 beam with four metal hose clamps.
 The 80 20 arm was previously fabricated and installed by the [Spring 2018 Filter Constrictions subteam](https://raw.githubusercontent.com/AguaClara/filter-constrictions/master/Reports_Tutorials/FinalReport.md).
 The subteam attached tubing as appropriate to complete the flow path, and placed a bucket on the table to catch effluent water.